Don’t Cry Over Spilt Coffee

 So, what does love have to do with the title, “Don’t Cry Over Spilt Coffee”?
 I’m glad you asked.

-A few days ago when I was at church, I noticed several people standing around a table helping clean up a spill.
-As I further looked on I noticed that the person who spilled the coffee was a man in a wheelchair.
-His hands were not fully opened and he had a slight shake to them.
-As I watched, I was not in empathy for him or sympathy over him, I was moved with love for him.
-I realized that his spilling of the coffee energized a desire to serve among the six strangers who all rose to the occasion to help clean up the spill that was all over the table, floor, and on him.
+A few days ago, when I was at church, I noticed several people standing around a table helping clean up a spill.
+As I further looked on, I noticed that the person who spilled the coffee was a man in a wheelchair.
+His hands were not fully opened, and he had a slight shake in them.
+As I watched, I was not in empathy for him or sympathy for him; I was moved with love for him.

-What he did was actually offer an opportunity for others to serve, and serve they did.
-When he turned his wheelchair to leave, I knew I was supposed to go over and talk to him.
-I knew to tell him what I saw and how much I loved seeing the hearts of service that kicked into gear to help him.
-I walked to him and tapping him on the shoulder I said, “I’m glad you spilled the coffee.”
+I said, “I’m glad you spilled the coffee.”
 He turned his chair completely around and looked deep into my eyes.
-With a gurgled voice he said, “What?”
+With a gurgled voice, he said, “What?”
 I told him how I saw it as a blessing because he gave others a chance to rise and serve.
-I told him that I thought it was wonderful to see the six jump into action and I thought what he did was actually a gift to others.
+I told him that I thought it was wonderful to see the six jump into action, and I thought what he did was actually a gift to others.

 To my life-changing surprise, he then did something I never expected and continued to gleam every time I think about it; “Can I tell you something?” he said.
-Unable to understand what he was saying (at this point I could tell that he, at some point in life, had a stroke that caused his vocal cords and his mouth to struggle to keep up with the thoughts he wanted to enunciate).
+Unable to understand what he was saying (at this point, I could tell that he, at some point in life, had a stroke that caused his vocal cords and his mouth to struggle to keep up with the thoughts he wanted to enunciate).

 I leaned in close to him and said, “Please say it again, I will understand you this time.”
 He said it again.
-This time I understood what he said and replied, “Yes”.
-He reminded me of my grandfather so my natural mind assumed he would tell me a story like my grandfather always does.
+This time, I understood what he said and replied, “Yes”.
+He reminded me of my grandfather, so my natural mind assumed he would tell me a story like my grandfather always does.
 But instead, he brought me to my knees.
 “I have a word from the Lord for you.”

 He began to say things to me that only my God knows are deep within me.
 Through the slow speech, through the off-timed sounds, he continued to speak what he knew the Spirit was telling him to say.
 He was not embarrassed by his interrupted flow in speech, he carried no shame of his crooked hands, and he held nothing back from fear of his outward appearance.
-He just simply spoke truth and life over me and in me with all of the love of God he had within him.

 This, my friends, is Agape!
 It is unhindered by human frailty, sees through to the divine in others, and is courageously honest and bold.
 I will never be the same after this moment because the love of God imparted unto me by this son of God propelled me to a new horizon.
 Do not hold back.
 When you see, hear, or simply know to impart Agape to someone, be like my friend Jimmy: fearlessly, unapologetically, and with everything you have – impart it to someone!